predictiveworks/cdap-spark/README.md

 # CDAP-Spark
-**CDAP Spark** is an all-in-one library that externalizes Apache Spark based machine learning, deep learning and complex event processing as plugins for Google CDAP data pipelines.
-It supports data analysts and scientists to build data driven applications without the need to write code.
+**CDAP Spark** is an all-in-one library that externalizes Apache Spark based machine learning, deep learning and complex event processing in form of plugins for Google CDAP data pipelines.
+It boosts the work of data analysts and scientists to build data driven applications without coding.

 ## Why CDAP Spark?